Finding a full-time agent is a must in today’s battered market. The Punta Cana second home market is no exception.

 Database of Past, Current and Future Clients: Many full-time agents are involved with a variety of advertising methods with the goal of building future business and thus their database.
 This is undoubtedly helpful when it comes to marketing and selling your home, or when the market’s current inventory looks bleak.
 When this is the situation, out comes the database, several phone calls and voila… your real estate Agent has come through like the professional that he or she is!

-Experience (I can’t stress this enough!): Again, experience is the name of the game and your full-time realtor is calling the shots!
+Experience (We can’t stress this enough!): Again, experience is the name of the game and your full-time realtor is calling the shots!
 Whether it comes to negotiations, working a way through a sticky deal or finding the right home for you, someone who is selling homes on a daily or weekly basis has acquired the experience that will get you to your end goal!
 Every deal is different, so is every contract negotiation.
 Experience is on your full time real estate Agent’s side and he wears experience like a badge of honor!
 Don’t you want him on your side too?

 Who are they?